python/devguide/documenting.rst

 I have a translation, but not on git, what should I do?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Ask for help on the doc-sig mailing list and our python console, git and bash command line interface combined will help you create an appropriate repository.
+Ask for help on the doc-sig mailing list and bash command line interface combined will help you create an appropriate repository.
 Using a tool like transifex can help keeping them in sync.